"We could not endure anymore," Aleppo refugee says

 Other women huddled with their children and relatives on mattresses lay under olive trees as the refugees waited to be processed and taken to Turkish camps.

-Abu Abdo, who fled from Aleppo’s central Bustan al-Qasr quarter, said the worsening humanitarian conditions had forced whole neighborhoods to leave for the safety of Turkey.
+Abu Abdo, who fled from Aleppo’s central Bustan al-Qasr quarter, said the worsening humanitarian conditions had forced whole neighbourhoods to leave for the safety of Turkey.

 “A lot of people are fleeing and the shelling has become much more intense,” he said as family members gathered personal belongings, including mattresses from trucks.